ihengki17/Flink-Workshop-FraudDetection/README.md

 1. Create a Confluent Cloud Account.
     - Sign up for a Confluent Cloud account [here](https://www.confluent.io/confluent-cloud/tryfree/).
-    - Once you have signed up and logged in, click on the menu icon at the upper right hand corner, click on “Billing & payment”, then enter payment details under “Payment details & contacts”.
-A screenshot of the billing UI is included below.
+    - Once you need to enter the credit card to pass the payment wall, please enter this Promo Code **POPTOUT00078KL9**.

 2. Clone this repo:
    ```